Expungement Petition

 2.2 No criminal charges are currently pending against Petitioner in any jurisdiction. -

-3.1 The statutory waiting period of [ONE YEAR (misdemeanor) / THREE YEARS (felony)] set forth in § 2953.32(A)(1) has fully elapsed since the final discharge of Petitioner’s sentence on [DATE]. -
+3.1 The applicable tiered waiting period set forth in § 2953.32(A)(1) has fully elapsed since the final discharge of Petitioner’s sentence on [DATE].
+The applicable period is:

 Rehabilitation & Public Interest